Cam like a Bosch - Part I - Integrate Bosch security cam AI features with Peakboard

 image

-The actual miracle is happening in the VCA tab.
-Here we can add so called tasks.
-A task represents a certain action how the cam is supposed to react when something happens within the cam’s sight.
-For our project we need two tasks, one for Lot A and one for Lot B.
+The real magic happens in the VCA > Tasks tab.
+Here, we can add “tasks.”
+A task sends an MQTT message whenever a specified trigger occurs.
+For our project, we need two tasks: one for Lot A and one for Lot B.

 image